Boone County Leadership Academy

 Over the past several years, many local organizations and community groups have struggled to find new leadership and volunteers to be able to continue their efforts that greatly benefit our communities.

-If you are interested in participating, download this form and return it to us by December 15, 2023.
+If you are interested in participating, download this form and return it to us by January 25, 2025.

-Meet the leaders behind the EL Academy
+Meet the leaders behind the Emerging leaders Academy

 Molly Brummond